Obesity in Teens

 BMI uses a teen’s weight and height to come up with a result.
 The result is then compared

 with standards for children of the same gender between the ages of 2 and 20.

 A teen who is overweight has a BMI between the 85th and 95th percentile for age and

 gender.
-He or she is obese if the BMI is greater than the 95th percentile for age
+They are obese if the BMI is greater than the 95th percentile for age and

 How is obesity diagnosed in a teen?

 Obesity is diagnosed by a healthcare provider.
 BMI is often used to define obesity